theNewDynamic/thenewdynamic.org/content/tool/azure-functions-by-microsoft.md

 ---
+title: Azure Functions
-title: Azure Functions, by Microsoft
+repo: , by Microsoft
 date: 2018-11-28 14:58:26 -0500
 weight: ''
 description: Accelerate your development with an event-driven, serverless compute